istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/index.md

 ## Disable PeerAuthentication for the externally exposed httpbin port

 Disable `PeerAuthentication` for the port of the httpbin service which will perform ingress TLS termination at the sidecar.
-Please note that this is the `targetPort` of the httpbin service, and this should be used exclusively for external communication.
+Note that this is the `targetPort` of the httpbin service which should be used exclusively for external

 {{< text bash >}}
 $ kubectl -n test apply -f - <<EOF